Azerbaijan Railways seeks adviser for possible debt refinancing

-MOSCOW, June 15 Azerbaijan Railways, or ADY, has issued a request for proposal for a financial adviser, the company said on Thursday.
+MOSCOW, June 15 (Reuters) - Azerbaijan Railways, or ADY, has issued a request for proposal for a financial adviser, the company said on Thursday.

 "The role of the appointed firm will be to explore options available to ADY for the financing of its future capital expenditures and the possible refinancing of certain existing liabilities," the company said in an e-mailed statement.